A.I. Artificial Intelligence: Critical response

-Upon re-watching the film many years after its release, BBC film critic Mark Kermode apologized to Spielberg in an interview in January 2013 for "getting it wrong" on the film when he first viewed it in 2001.
-He now believes the film to be Spielberg's "enduring masterpiece".
+On re-watching the film many years after its release, BBC film critic Mark Kermode apologized to Spielberg in a January 2013 interview for "getting it wrong" on the film when he first viewed it in 2001.
+He came to believe that the film is Spielberg's "enduring masterpiece".

+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 258.
+That same month, it ranked number 61 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Accolades

-Visual effects supervisors Dennis Muren, Stan Winston, Michael Lantieri, and Scott Farrar were nominated for the Academy Award for Best Visual Effects, while John Williams was nominated for Best Original Music Score.
-A.I.
-Artificial Intelligence lost to The Lord of the Rings: The Fellowship of the Ring in both categories.
+Visual effects supervisors Dennis Muren, Stan Winston, Michael Lantieri and Scott Farrar were nominated for the Academy Award for Best Visual Effects, and John Williams was nominated for Best Original Music Score.
 Steven Spielberg, Jude Law and Williams received nominations at the 59th Golden Globe Awards.
 A.I. was successful at the Saturn Awards, winning five awards, including Best Science Fiction Film along with Best Writing for Spielberg and Best Performance by a Younger Actor for Osment.